Wiki · Organization · Last reviewed June 15, 2026

 Sakana AI

 Sakana AI is a Tokyo-based AI research and development company founded in 2023 by David Ha, Llion Jones, and Ren Ito.
-It is known for nature-inspired approaches to foundation-model development, including evolutionary model merging, automated scientific discovery systems, self-improving coding-agent research, and Japan-focused AI products and partnerships.
+It is known for nature-inspired approaches to model composition, agent design, automated scientific research, self-improving coding systems, and Japan-focused AI products and partnerships.

 Snapshot